 - Do you often feel exhausted after family celebrations because listening is such an effort?

-- Do you hear better when you are able to look at the person talking to you?
+- Do you hear better when you can look at the person talking to you?

 - All these are typical signs of a hearing loss.
 But don’t worry; hearing loss is not something simply to be endured.
 You can and should do something about it.

 Only old people have poor hearing?
 Not true!!

 Hearing loss can, of course, also be caused by medical, genetic or simply unknown factors.